- Share this post:

 - Tahoe City: The small mountain town has an enviable location where the Truckee River meets Lake Tahoe’s north shore.
 Residents of Tahoe City love its walkable downtown, lakefront boardwalk and historic sites (some of which just may be haunted).

-- Squaw Valley: Located halfway between Truckee and Lake Tahoe, Squaw Valley and is considered one of the best places to ski in the U.S. Since hosting the 1960 Winter Olympics, Squaw Valley has been a haven for experienced skiers looking for long, steep runs.
+- Olympic Valley: Located halfway between Truckee and Lake Tahoe, Olympic Valley is considered one of the best places to ski in the U.S. Since hosting the 1960 Winter Olympics, Palisades Tahoe (formerly Squaw Valley) has been a haven for experienced skiers looking for long, steep runs.